RyanNgCT/CS2105/Week 9/Lecture 8 - Link Layer Part I.md

 ## B. Multi-Access Links and Protocols
 - Multiple Access: who can talk, when they can talk and for how long
 #### Motivation
-- Random access protocol: No coordination, Collisions are possible
+- Random access protocol: No coordination is occurring, Collisions are possible
-- Taking Turns: Each person gets some time to speak
+- Taking Turns: Each person gets *some time* to speak
 - Channel Partition: divide the channel into fixed smaller pieces
 - Increasing complexity as we go down (i.e. we have more rules required)